Caroline-O/pewlett-hackard-analysis/Challenge/README.md

 As many employees will be retiring from the company upon reaching retirement age, the client asked for a SQL query to determine the number of employees who are retiring based on their titles.
 In addition, the client asked for a SQL query to identify current employees who are eligible for the mentorship program.

 ## Results
-- Nearly XX employees will be retiring based on the unique titles table.
+- Nearly 90,400 employees will be retiring based on the unique titles table.
 ![unique titles](Pictures/unique_titles.png)

 - However, there were nearly 148,000 employees listed in the retirement titles table.
 This shows that many employees who are retiring have held different titles at the company.
 Either signaling career progression or change of roles.